Dental Assistant vs. Dental Hygienist

 - Government

-Where Do Dental Hygienist Work?
+Where Do Dental Hygienists Work?

-Similar to DAs, Dental Hygienists follow protocol and wear safety glasses, surgical masks, and gloves.
+Like DAs, Dental Hygienists follow protocol and wear safety glasses, surgical masks, and gloves.
 Unlike Dental Assistants, many DHs work part-time.
 This is because some dentists only hire hygienists to work a few days each week.
 Because of this, a Dental Hygienist might work for several different dentists.

 Dental Assistant vs. Dental Hygienist: Salary